-Patients currently being treated for Coronavirus report mild to severe respiratory illness with fever, cough and difficulty breathing.
+Patients currently being treated for the novel coronavirus report mild to severe respiratory illness with fever, cough and difficulty breathing.

 Symptoms may appear as soon as two days after exposure or as long as 14 days after exposure, according to the CDC.

-You can limit your likelihood of contracting the Coronavirus with the same methods you would use to avoid the flu.
+You can limit your likelihood of contracting the novel coronavirus with the same methods you would use to avoid the flu.